nnienaber2/conduct/user-agreement.md

 ## M. Limitation of Liability
 **Short version**
-*We will not be liable for damages or losses arising from your use or inability to use the service or otherwise arising under this agreement.
+*We will not be liable for damages or losses arising from your use or inability to use the [service](terminology.md#service)or otherwise arising under this agreement.
 Please read this section carefully; it limits our obligations to you.*

 You understand and agree that we will not be liable to you or any third party for any loss of profits, use, goodwill, or data, or for any incidental, indirect, special, consequential or exemplary damages, however arising, that result from

-* the use, disclosure, or display of your User-Generated Content;
+* the use, disclosure, or display of [Your Content](terminology.md#your-content);

 * your use or inability to use the [Service](terminology.md#service);